 The 2014 oil price decline sparked concerns about energy firms' future earnings and creditworthiness.
 Rajdeep Sengupta, W. Blake Marsh, and David Rodziewicz find that oil firms involved in exploration and drilling were charged higher loan prices relative to other oil firms in the wake of the decline.

-Fourth quarter energy survey results revealed Tenth District energy activity declined moderately.
-The future activity outlook also turned negative.
+First quarter energy survey results revealed Tenth District energy activity was flat, but the outlook for future activity rose moderately.
 Read the latest survey.

 The Energy Databook provides current economic indicators to help monitor trends and allow comparison of past information.
 These indicators include: oil and natural gas prices; global petroleum production and demand; U.S. oil production and petroleum demand; U.S. crude oil stocks; OECD petroleum stocks; U.S. oil imports; U.S. oil exports; oil and gas drilling rig counts; and U.S. natural gas production.